cbfrance/christopherbfrance.com/source/2006-01-10-what-a-relief-google-maps-for-mac.html.markdown

 Aside from the obvious usefulness of this release, this signals a money-where-their-mouth-is confirmation thae Google isn't just reinforcing Microsoft's monopolistic dominance.

 Google has offered a wealth of opportunities for open source, multi-platform development.
-But their unusual business model (offer almost *everything* for free) means that they've been targeting the largest mass of computer users -- Microsoft-bound users, that is.
+But their unusual business model (offer almost *everything* for free) means that they've been targeting the largest mass of computer users &mdash; Microsoft-bound users, that is.

 As (Open Source Journalist) <a href="http://opendotdotdot.blogspot.com/">Glyn Moody </a>wrote recently: